adiag321/NYPD-Motor-Collision-Analysis/README.md

 5. GIVE RECOMMENDATIONS -
 Based on our analysis, we will provide recommendations to decrease the number of Motor collisions.

+## Questions for Analysis:
+Before exploring the data, we created a list of questions we wanted to address:

+1. Is there a trend in the number of accidents?
+2. Is there a relationship between the time of day and the contributing factors of the accident? (`Time Series Analysis`)
+3. Which areas are more "Collision-prone" areas? (`Collision prone analysis`)

 ## Results:
 1. Analysis performed using `Google Cloud Platform`: